techgrounds/techgrounds-timhubcloud/Final_Project/documentation/time_logs/week_02.md

 # Log August 29, 2023

 ## Daily report
 Did another deployment test just to make sure everything works as it should.
 After that I started working on all the documentation, logs and diagrams.
+Added availability zone allocation for servers.

 ## Obstacles